 This approach gives more flexibility, allowing for the full-scale product concept review without spending your budget on something that nobody will use.

-Whether it is a financial app, CRM or educational software that you are working on – somebody within your team has to possess a certain level of specific domain knowledge.
+Whether it is a financial app, CRM or an educational software product that you are working on – somebody within your team has to possess a certain level of specific domain knowledge.

 So, building Mailtrap was easy because our team had years and years of experience in the tech sphere.

 But when it comes to a school management system, for instance, the Project / Product Management has to not only possess a very good understanding of the problem the target audience experiences but learn about the specifics of this particular industry and competitors, its priorities and values, trends and concerns, etc.

 Only being able to do a real deep dive into the topic and feel empathy for the app users will help create a product that understands the clients’ ‘pain’, and so – meets their requirements.